expz/fast-training/README.md

 ## Training the model

 __WARNING__: Training takes substantial computing resources.
 Some datasets are large and require significant computing power to preprocess and significant RAM as working space (although preprocessing does not load all data in memory for embedding vector datasets).
-At least one NVIDIA GPU is also required.
+The code will run on a CPU, but to run it in a reasonable amount of time at least one NVIDIA GPU is required.

+__NOTE__: The possible commands and their syntax can be found by running `python dev.py --help`, or for a subcommand like `prepare-data` it would be `python dev.py prepare-data -- --help`.

 Run the following commands from the root directory of the repository.